Haseebae/English_to_hinglish/README.md

   2. Some words are not being captured. < This can be addressed by increasing the size of the vocabulary during the vectorization process >

 #### Seq2Seq Transformer Model Architecture:

+#### Pending Work:
+1. Increase vocabulary.
+2. Include numbers and punctuation in the training set to improve the readability of outputs.